dotslash/OneLibADay/regex-java.md

 The entire sequence is considered as match #0.
 Patters inside a (?..) are not captured

 ###Searching Matches

++ lookingAt(): Attempts to match the input sequence, starting at the beginning of the region, against the pattern.
++ matches(): Attempts to match the entire region against the pattern.
++ find(): Attempts to find the next subsequence of the input sequence that matches the pattern.
++ find(int start): Resets this matcher and then attempts to find the next subsequence of the input sequence that matches the pattern, starting at the specified index.

-group, start, end are the functions to look for.
+group, start, end are the other important functions to look for.
 Here is an example.
 ```java
 public static void patterns() {
     Pattern pattern = Pattern.compile("(a+)(?!a)b(b)");